Fren Pet (FP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fren Pet Historical Price

-According to the latest data gathered on Fren Pet live price page, the current price of Fren Pet is 0.430454USD.
-The circulating supply of Fren Pet(FP) is 7.33M FP , giving it a market capitalization of $3.15M.
+According to the latest data gathered on Fren Pet live price page, the current price of Fren Pet is 0.427859USD.
+The circulating supply of Fren Pet(FP) is 7.33M FP , giving it a market capitalization of $3.14M.

 The Fren Pet Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FP based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.